-We hear about graphic design and graphic designers all the time.
+We hear about graphic design and advertising all the time.
 It is all around us, in the cities, the shops, the restaurants and the billboards that we see.
 So, what exactly do we mean by graphic design?

 Graphic Design in Our Everyday Lives:

-- Graphic design is in the correct signage giving directions to the travellers to the check in desks at airports.
+- Graphic design is in the correct signage giving directions to the travelers to the check in desks at airports.

 - It is used in creating the cover, layout and style of a magazine or books so that it catches your eye and makes you want to buy it.

 - Did you buy a parking ticket?
 If you look closely, it might be advertising some products or service.
 That is done using graphic design.